dns-gh/bsbot/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/dns-gh/bsbot)](https://goreportcard.com/report/github.com/dns-gh/bsbot)

-bstbot is a Twitter bot tweeting about new TV Shows and movie broadcasts
+bstbot is a Twitter bot tweeting about new TV Shows and movie broadcasts.

+See https://twitter.com/BetaseriesBot for one instance of it.

 It uses the following betaseries API: https://www.betaseries.com/api/